AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 ## VPN features

 A VPN is a Virtual Private Network that helps hide your location and protect your data on the web.
 A VPN connects a computer or a mobile device to a VPN server and uses the IP address of this server to make it seem to an outside observer that you are in another place.
-This allows you to access various Internet resources and protect your personal data.
+This allows you to securely access various Internet resources and protect your personal data.

-In that way, a VPN has 3 main advantages:
+In that way, a VPN has 2 main advantages:

 1. *Anonymity*.
 A VPN hides your real location by replacing the IP address of your device with the IP address of the selected VPN server.

-2. *Bypassing geoblocking*.
-Some sites are only available from certain countries and regions.
-By connecting to a VPN server that is located in one of these countries, you will be able to use previously inaccessible resources.

-3. *Data protection*.
+2. *Data protection*.
 A VPN creates an encrypted tunnel between your device and a remote server through which your web traffic passes.
 Along the way, all your data will be securely protected.

 <a name="structure"></a>